nordicsemi/kotlin-nrf-matter/doc/App/shared/src/commonMain/composeResources/files/docs/vendored_dependencies.md

 !!!
 Caution "Breaking changes"

     The Home API is still evolving, so a newer version may introduce breaking changes.
-Check `androidDeps` and anywhere else the Home API is used — search for `play.services.home` in the source — and adjust as needed.
+Check `lib` and anywhere else the Home API is used — search for `play.services.home` in the source — and adjust as needed.